bitsoex/slate/source/index.html.md

 ## General

-Using the cash-out API, partners can generate orders for cash pick-up at payment points across teh whole of Mexico.
+Using the Remittance API, partners can generate orders for cash pick-up at payment points across the length and breadth of Mexico.

 ### Authentication